-Why would felons want to visit Amsterdam?
-Well, for the same reasons anyone wants to travel there.
-Felons may have served time in prison, but they have the same interests as any other U.S. citizen.
+Why would a felon want to visit Amsterdam?
+The same reasons apply to you like someone who doesn’t have a criminal record.
+You have the same interests as any other U.S. citizen.

 Amsterdam is the geographical capital of the Netherlands.
 The site of the government is in The Hague in the Southern Netherlands.

 Amsterdam is the center of culture and trade in the Netherlands.
 The Netherlands is in Western Europe, bordering the North Sea to the north and west and Germany and Belgium to the east and south.
 It’s a country where almost everyone speaks English.
 When you hear of the Netherlands, you might think about it as Holland, but North and South Holland are actually two of the provinces in the Netherlands.

 Visiting Amsterdam invites travelers to walk and bike the city and boat its canals.

 Amsterdam has a large marketplace along with Dutch history and art museums, including the Van Gogh Museum.

 As a felon, your family history may go back to the Netherlands.